 During the tests we performed, it was observed that this headset has more stamina than any other headset we’ve ever tested.
 In addition to this, the headset has an excellent noise canceling mic.
-The Kingston HyperX Cloud Flight could really become an ideal selection for gamers wanting to regularly enjoy prolonged gaming sessions.
+The Kingston HyperX Cloud Flight could become an ideal selection for gamers wanting to enjoy prolonged gaming sessions regularly.

 The only small downside is the headset’s lack of virtual surround sound.
-This might not be an issue for some but some modern games really demand virtual surround.
+This might not be an issue for some, but some modern games demand virtual surround.
 With the Cloud Flight, you’re only getting a basic 2.0 channel audio.
 For casual gamers, this is an issue.
-But if you regularly play fps games then you might not be that much of a nitpick for this.
+But if you regularly play fps games, then you might not be that much of a nitpick for this.

 Pros and Cons

 Razer Man O’War’s strength lies in its price range.
 It has a very decent mic.
 It has one of the strongest wireless signals in its price range.
 The audio is very rich-sounding default audio.

 The ManO’War also has a 7.1 surround sound option; In addition to this, you get a custom EQ options and a retractable mic.
 That mic doesn’t sound as good as some other headset but is still robust; mic positioning is also very strategic.
 This makes this one of the best gaming headset available on the market.
 The headset is very comfortable to wear.